What Do Marriage and Family Therapist Do?

 - Write evaluations of parents and children for use by courts deciding divorce and custody cases, testifying in court if necessary.

-What a Marriage & Family Therapist Should Know
+Skills Needed to be a Marriage & Family Therapist

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.